CloudOpsBench/CloudOpsBench/docs/evaluation.md

 Agents should not receive verifier logic or reference solutions in the task image.
 Harbor uploads tests after the agent phase in shared mode and the oracle uploads solutions separately.
 This timing alone does not prevent tampering with the shared runtime.
 Public source code is also visible outside a trial.

 Before untrusted evaluation, use and validate Harbor's separate verifier environment or an equally reviewed isolation boundary.
 Keep verifier credentials, endpoints, dependencies, and rewards outside agent control.
 The verifier must still query the exact emulator scope that the agent changed.
-This remains TODO; the scaffold does not claim hidden, tamper-proof grading.
+This remains TODO; the current tasks do not claim hidden, tamper-proof grading.

 ## Future secondary metrics